nokxs/iobroker-javascript-vs-code-extension/README.md

 Every time a script object is changed, the script explorer refreshes its view.

 ### View: Changed scripts
 The *Changed scripts* view can be found in the activity bar behind the ioBroker logo.
 It shows all scripts, where the local version differs from the server version.
-Only scripts which are already uploaded to the server are shown *(This might change in the future)*.
+Only scripts which are on local disk and already uploaded to the server are shown *(This might change in the future)*.

 The same scripts are also shown in the script explorer marked with a star.